The Best Day Hikes in Whistler: Trails You Can’t Miss

 Lost Lake

 Lost Lake is a little tricky to get to.
 The actual park has no parking and has limited drop off / pick up in the parking lot.
 If you follow the directions above, then you end up on Lorimer Road – but you can’t park on that road.
 But where the marker is, there is a parking lot across the street.
-So make your way to Day Lot 4 parking lot to park.
+So make your way to the Day Lot 4 parking lot to park.
 Then walk towards Lost Lake PassivHaus, where you will see the sign at the beginning of the trail.

 There are a few other lakes near Whistler that you can visit if you are looking for beach activities as well as walking around the lakes.
 Some are a bit further away and of different lengths but if you have the time, it is worth exploring these Whistler lakes.